AI-Augmented Surveys: Leveraging Large Language Models and Surveys for Opinion Prediction: Discussion

 \section{Discussion}

-Artificial Intelligence (AI) agents have been with us for a long time, taking various forms such as recommender algorithms that learn and predict individual preferences and, more recently, conversational AIs that serve diverse needs (e.g., ChatGPT) \citep{rahwanMachineBehaviour2019}.
-With the recent advancements in LLMs demonstrating remarkable performance in mirroring human behaviors and responses, the possibility of replacing human participants with AI agents in social science research has been suggested \citep{dillionCanAILanguage2023,bailCanGenerativeAI2023}.
-Some studies in biological sciences have already employed in-silico AIs to replace costly in-vivo experiments and advance scientific discovery \citep{jumperHighlyAccurateProtein2021}, and recent scholarship has started exploring this possibility in social sciences as well \citep{argyleOutOneMany2023,chuLanguageModelsTrained2023,dillionCanAILanguage2023,ziemsCanLargeLanguage2023}.
-In fact, survey researchers rank highest among the professions whose tasks can be significantly impacted by LLMs \citep{eloundouGPTsAreGPTs2023}.
-Now is the time to ask this question: How will LLMs influence social surveys?

-Our answer is that LLMs are more useful in augmenting, rather than completely replacing, human responses in surveys.
-In social sciences, accurately predicting public opinion remains a challenge because it is a collective representation of diverse personal opinions, and most individuals do not always hold consistent and coherent beliefs towards various issues \citep{baldassarriNeitherIdeologuesAgnostics2014,zallerSimpleTheorySurvey1992,conversep.NatureBeliefSystems1964}.
-While public opinion is generally stable over time with individuals holding firmly to their beliefs \citep{kileyMeasuringStabilityChange2020}, some attitudes (e.g., same-sex marriage) undergo dramatic shifts \citep{baunachChangingSameSexMarriage2012}.
-Against this background, recent studies employing LLMs show limited successes in predicting public opinion accurately and raise questions of demographic representativeness \citep{santurkarWhoseOpinionsLanguage2023}.
-It is presumably because the existing LLMs lack the capability to address individual heterogeneities and temporal dynamics.
-With a flexible methodological framework to tackle these challenges, we show that personalized LLMs can augment survey-based applications with human inputs -- missing data imputation and retrodiction.
-At the same time, personalized LLMs show modest capacity when human-generated responses are not readily available, such as unasked opinion prediction, challenging the idea of replacing human subjects with AI agents.
+In social sciences, accurately predicting public opinion remains a challenge because it is a collective representation of diverse personal opinions, and most individuals do not always hold consistent and coherent beliefs towards various issues~\citep{baldassarriNeitherIdeologuesAgnostics2014,zallerSimpleTheorySurvey1992,conversep.NatureBeliefSystems1964}.
+While public opinion is generally stable over time with individuals holding firmly to their beliefs~\citep{kileyMeasuringStabilityChange2020}, some attitudes (e.g., same-sex marriage) undergo dramatic shifts~\citep{baunachChangingSameSexMarriage2012}.
+Against this background, recent studies employing LLMs show limited successes in predicting public opinion accurately and raise questions of demographic representativeness~\citep{santurkarWhoseOpinionsLanguage2023, bisbee2024synthetic, boelaert2024how}.
+With a flexible methodological framework to tackle these challenges, we show that the LLM-based models trained using survey responses, combined with respondent and period embeddings, can augment survey-based applications such as missing data imputation and retrodiction.